 - Sunscreen: You will likely spend a lot of time under the sun in Peru.
 So, do yourself a huge favor and slather sunscreen on.

-- Sunglasses: We recommend you to make sure your sunglasses have UV protection for the health of your eyes.
+- Sunglasses: We highly recommend that you make sure your sunglasses have UV protection for your eye health.

 - Travel towel: Nobody wants to lug around a fluffy space-consuming cotton bath towel, right?
 So, this is a really good alternative.